MortonArb-CollectionsValue/OccurrencePoints/README.md

  Takes a folder of CSV files representing ex situ accessions data from different institutions, combines them into one dataset, and standardizes some important fields.

  >INPUTS:<br>
- > -- Folder of CSV files whose column names have be standardized by hand using the ["standardizing_accessions_data_fields"](https://docs.google.com/spreadsheets/d/1QLxxWu-bUIRcrjHiaWeSz9n1ms4EQB3yQ8P8PBBx3Zk/edit?usp=sharing) template <br>
+ > ~ List of target taxa and synonyms (target_taxa_with_syn.csv)
- > -- List of target taxa and synonyms (target_taxa_with_syn.csv)
+ > ~ Folder of CSV files whose column names have be standardized by hand using the ["standardizing_accessions_data_fields"](https://docs.google.com/spreadsheets/d/1QLxxWu-bUIRcrjHiaWeSz9n1ms4EQB3yQ8P8PBBx3Zk/edit?usp=sharing) template<br>
  >
- >OUTPUT: Ex situ accessions data compiled into one CSV (exsitu.csv), with some fields standardized: provenance type, number of individuals, latitude and longitude, collection/acquisition year (want to add some others eventually, like germplasm type)
+ >OUTPUTS:<br>

-  ??
-Fix neg/pos longitude error ??
+ > ~ Ex situ accessions data compiled into one CSV (exsitu.csv), with some fields standardized: provenance type, number of individuals, latitude and longitude, collection/acquisition year (want to add some others eventually, like germplasm type)

 ## 3-0_compile_raw_occurrence_points.R